jfo/blag/_drafts/mandelwat.md

 { x: 3, y: 3 }
 ```

-This tells me a lot more about that pixel's location!
+This tells me a lot more about that pixel's location.

-We're almost there!
+We're almost there.
 I want to be able to use coordinates on a coordinate plane,
 this is still 0 indexed from the top and left.
 Also, I want to decouple the
 coordinate from the pixels themselves and simply be able to scale it to
 whatever range I want.
 That scaling value is going to be an "r" value.